Strong spatial mixing for repulsive point processes: Introduction

 In general, we may hope that when the interaction strength is weak enough or the activity $\lam$ is small enough, efficient computational methods exist, just as it is known that no phase transition occurs with weak enough interaction and small enough activity.
 One measurement of the strength of the potential $\phi$ is its temperedness constant

 For the hard sphere model, $C_{\phi}$ is simply the volume of the ball of radius $r$.
-In~\cite{michelen2020analyticity} it was shown that there is no phase transition for $\lam < e /C_{\phi}$ for any repulsive potential $\phi$.
+In~\cite{michelen2020analyticity} it was shown using computational recursions inspired by~\cite{Weitz} that there is no phase transition for $\lam < e /C_{\phi}$ for any repulsive potential $\phi$.
 Then in~\cite{mp-CC}, a \emph{potential-weighted connective constant} $\Delta_{\phi}$ was defined that captures the interplay between the strength of the potential and the geometry of the underlying space.
 We now recall the definition of $\Delta_\phi$.
-Let { } where we interpret $v_0 = 0$.
+Let { } where we write $d\bv = dv_1\,dv_2\,\ldots\,d_k$, interpret $v_0 = 0$ and in the case of $j = 1$ interpret the empty sum as equal to $0$.
 The sequence $V_k$ is submultiplicative, and so we may define the \emph{potential-weighted connective constant} $\Delta_\phi$ via